State Exams

 __________________________

-For the exam, bring a reading list, which serves as a representative portfolio of your work in literature.
-For preparing your reading list, please heed the following guidelines:
+However, the syllabi provide you only with the basic structure for your preparation, you need to do a lot of reading and studying independently to prove your competent orientation in the given subject.
+For the exam, bring a reading list, which you can understand as a representative portfolio of your work in literature.
+For preparing your reading list, heed the following guidelines:

-• Your reading list must contain a minimum of 30 titles of primary literature, and 20 titles of theoretical and critical nature, such as essays, book chapters, literary histories etc.
+• Your reading list must contain a minimum of 50 titles of primary literature.

 • Your list must be organized chronologically, neatly and clearly structured and computer-typed.
 The items must be numbered.

-• Your reading list must cover all the major periods of the historical development of British and American literature.
+• Your reading list must cover the material discussed in all the literary courses in equal proportion, that is, all the major periods of the historical development of British and American literature.

 • The titles on your reading must represent all the major literary genres, ie. poetry, prose, and drama, in reasonably equal proportion.
 (To be precise, all three major genres must be represented by the minimum of 20% of the titles on your list.)

 • Do not list more items than two for one author.
-Exceptions are poems and short stories, and truly major writers such as Dickens, and, of course, Shakespeare:
+Exceptions are poems and short stories (see the point above), and truly major writers such as Dickens, and, of course, Shakespeare:

 • Your list must include five plays by Shakespeare, generally in the following proportion: two tragedies, two comedies, and one other play (historical play, romance etc.)